Cardiovascular and Interventional Radiological Society of Europe

 • Abnormally enlarged abdomen

 • Heavy, prolonged menstrual periods and unusual monthly bleeding, sometimes clots.
-This often leads to anaemia.
+This might leads to a condition called anaemia, or low blood counts.

 Diagnosis